durangatan/react-three-viz/README.md

 - React-Three-Viz is an [NX](https://nx.dev) monorepo.
 - The visualization is powered by [react-three-fiber](https://github.com/pmndrs/react-three-fiber), a React renderer for Three.js.
 - The audio playback and analysis is powered by the built-in Web Audio API!
+- This app is deployed to S3 / Cloudfront (infrastructure managed by Terraform)

 ## Acknowledgements